 You, your representative, or your provider can ask for a State Fair Hearing with MOAHR.
 You must do this within 120 calendar days from the date of your appeal denial notice.
 A Request for Hearing form will be included with the notice of appeal decision that you receive from us.
 It has instructions that you will need to review.
-If you want to continue your services during the State Fair Hearing process, you must ask for a State Fair Hearing Appeal within 10 calendar days of the date on the decision notice.
-If you do not win this appeal, you may be responsible for paying for the services provided to you during the appeal process.
-You can also ask for a State Fair Hearing if you do not receive a decision from us within the required time frame.
+If you asked for services to continue in your health plan appeal and want to continue your services during the State Fair Hearing process, you must ask for a State Fair Hearing within 10 calendar days of the date on the decision notice.
+If you do not win this hearing, you may be responsible for paying for the services provided to you during the hearing process.
+You can also ask for a State Fair Hearing if you do not receive a Notice of Internal Appeal Decision from us within the required time frame.

-Call Meridian at 1-888-437-0606 (TTY: 711) if you need a hearing request form sent to you.
+Call Meridian at 1-888-437-0606 (TTY/TDD: 711) if you need a hearing request form sent to you.
 You may also call to ask questions about the hearing process.
 You will get a written notice of hearing from MOAHR, telling you the date and time of your hearing.
 Most hearings are heard by telephone, but you can ask to have a hearing in person.
 During the hearing, you will be asked to tell an administrative law judge why you disagree with our decision.
 You will get a written decision within 90 calendar days from the date your request for hearing was received by MOAHR.
 The written decision will explain if you have additional appeal rights.